- SAP has made bizarre proposals regarding code pushdown (aka stored procedures) and Core Data Services.

-CDSs as with stored procedures are a form of code pushdown.
+CDSs, as with stored procedures, is a form of code pushdown.
 However, overall, we are still lost as to why SPs are a good thing when the discussion of SPs is really about tradeoffs.
-This topic is actively debated among different with expertise in the area and there is not one clear answer.
+This topic is actively debated among those with expertise in the area, and there is no one clear answer.
 We keep pointing out that HANA is not addressing the hardware it runs on very well.
-So if you aren’t even addressing the hardware properly, why are we worried about SPs?
+So if you aren’t even addressing the hardware correctly, why are we worried about SPs?
 Furthermore, SP’s bring up more portability overhead for different DBs.
 Also, if SP/CDSs are so effective, why won’t SAP publish any benchmarks on S/4HANA on ECC?

 This gets into the topic if how most of SAP’s proposals, particularly since the introduction of HANA, where SAP took an abrupt turn from Netweaver as their primary marketing tentpole and transitioned to HANA, have been focused on making architecture arguments around performance.
 This is incongruous, as the performance was never an SAP selling point.
 Today the majority of SAP software performs worse in terms of speed and usability of that speed versus competing applications.

 Previous points of emphasis on SAP were reliability and business process/functionality coverage.
-But first with Netweaver (which focused on integration) and then with HANA, SAP essentially changed its historical message and value proposition.
+But first with Netweaver (which focused on integration) and then with HANA, SAP fundamentally changed its historical message and value proposition.

 Oracle on SAP’s Code Push Down

 In Oracle’s August 2019 paper Oracle for SAP Database Update, Oracle has the following to say on SAP’s innovation claim regarding code pushdown.